-Depending on whether you are using the Shareware, Registered, or Distribution Licensed version of PKZIP, you can create the following types of self-extractors:
+Depending on whether you are using the Evaluation or Registered version of PKZIP, you can create the following types of self-extractors:

-- A native self-extractor that works with the Operating System on which PKZIP is running.
-(Included in the Registered, Distribution Licensed, and Shareware versions of PKZIP) - Regular DOS: a DOS self-extractor.
-(Included in the Registered and Distribution Licensed versions of PKZIP) - DOS Junior: a smaller, more compact version of the regular DOS self-extractor.
+A native self-extractor that works with the Operating System on which PKZIP is running.

+Regular DOS: a DOS self-extractor.
+(Included in the Registered version of PKZIP)

+DOS Junior: a smaller, more compact version of the regular DOS self-extractor.
 This file contains less extraction options than the regular DOS self-extractor, and requires less memory to run.
-(Included in the Registered and Distribution Licensed versions of PKZIP) - Windows 16-bit: a 16-bit "Windows" self-extractor that works with versions of Windows starting with 3.1 and later.
-This includes long file name support under Windows95.
-(Included in the Registered and Distribution Licensed versions of PKZIP)
+(Included in the Registered version of PKZIP).

-- Windows 32-Bit: a 32-bit "Windows" self-extractor that works with versions of Windows95 and NT (Intel, DEC Alpha, Power PC).
-This includes long file name support under Windows95 and Windows NT.
-This self-extractor is included in the PKSFXS.DAT file described on page 80.
-(Available in the Distribution Licensed version of PKZIP) - OS/2 self-extractor that works with OS/2 Operating System. (e.g. OS/2 Warp version 4).
-This self-extractor is included in the PKSFXS.DAT file described on page 80.
-(Available in the Distribution Licensed version of PKZIP) - UNIX self-extractors that work with several different flavors of UNIX. (e.g. Sun Solaris 2.x SPARC).
-These self-extractors are included in the PKSFXS.DAT file described on page 80.
-(Available in the Distribution Licensed version of PKZIP)
+Windows 32-Bit: a 32-bit "Windows" self-extractor that works with versions of Windows9x and NT (Intel).
+This includes long file name support under Windows9x and Windows NT.
+(Included in the Registered version of PKZIP).